datazoompuc/datazoom.amazonia/README.md

 ### Country and Product Coverage

-- Most countries covered from 2000 onwards
-- Coverage varies by country; some countries have earlier data available
+- Coverage spans 1995-2024 in the current release; some countries have gaps in earlier years
 - HS 6-digit codes ensure consistency with international standards
 - Product classifications may change over time as the HS is updated
+- `load_baci()` internally downloads a companion Brazilian COMEX product-code dictionary (`NCM_SH.csv`) to translate HS codes to product names in Portuguese.

 ### Quality Notes